Clash of Clans Clash with Haaland event: New Barbarian Kicker Troop explained

 Everything you need to know about Barbarian Kicker, the new temporary troop in Clash of Clans

 The new time-limited troop arrived in the game alongside the Clash with Haaland event in Clash of Clans on May 1, 2024.
-The troop will be available until May 31, 2024, for all Town Hall Level 3 and above players.
+Per the official website, the troop will be available until May 31, 2024, for all Town Hall Level 3 and above players throughout May.

 A complete analysis of the Barbarian Kicker